mnr/writing-wip/emdr astro/plot.md

 But enough about me.
 Let's take a tour of Aeneas and meet the crew.

-First is Dr. Bixby, our flight surgeon.
-We call him "Dr. Bixby."
+First is Dr. Xi Wang, our flight surgeon.
+We mangled his name so many times he now prefers we call him "D'wang."
 We tried "Bones," but that was just stupid and he didn't like it.
-His place is the medical bay, which isn't much more than the telemedicine tube and related supplies.
-There are some first aid boxes for minor cuts and bruises, but Dr. Bixby doesn't like us to use that stuff without consulting him first.
+In turn, he mangles our names in a corresponding fashion.
+His place is the medical bay, which isn't much more than a tele-medicine tube and first-aid supplies.
+D'Wang doesn't like us to use that stuff without consulting him first.